ExpediaGroup/apiary-extensions/hive-metastore-events/apiary-gluesync-listener/README.md

 # Apiary GlueSync event listener

 ## Overview
-The GlueSync event listener is an optional Apiary component which, if enabled, will push metadata updates to AWS Glue catalog.
+The GlueSync event listener is an optional Apiary component which, if enabled, will push metadata updates to an AWS Glue catalog.

 ## Installation
 The listener can be activated by placing its jar file on the Hive metastore classpath and configuring Hive accordingly.
 For Apiary